• Skip to main content

 • Give respondents a chance to participate equally

-Conducting stratified random sampling is a great way to bring down bias levels in your studies.
-It gives researchers a chance to examine the population accurately and create an accurately representative sample.
+Conducting stratified random sampling is a great way to reduce bias in your studies.
+It allows researchers to examine the population and create an accurately representative sample.

-For example, if there are 5,000 individuals in your population – 50% males and 50% females, and 100 people are required to conduct the study, 50 males and 50 females should be chosen to accurately represent the population split.
-Stratified sampling helps researchers avoid bias in the beginning by creating awareness of the sampling mix.
+For example, if your population consists of 5,000 individuals—50% males and 50% females—and 100 people are required to conduct the study, 50 males and 50 females should be chosen to accurately represent the population split.
+Stratified sampling helps researchers avoid bias by creating awareness of the sampling mix.

-One good way to avoid sampling bias is having a large pool of participants to choose from for your study.
-A larger to choose from gives researchers the chance of sampling accurately according to the population.
-QuestionPro Audience houses millions of double-opted online survey respondents across the globe to choose from for any type of study.
+One good way to avoid sampling bias is to have a large pool of participants to choose from for your study.
+A larger to select from gives researchers the chance to sample accurately according to the population.
+QuestionPro Audience houses millions of double-opted online survey respondents across the globe from which to choose for any type of study.
 Choose your sampling partner wisely to capture accurate information and run successful research studies.

 SHARE THIS ARTICLE: